Mizo people: North–South War

 The Chhim Leh Hmâr Indo was a war between two factions of the Sailo family.
 Lallula's descendants were established in the North with his son Vûta.
 In the South, the descendants of Lallula's cousin, Rolûra (son of Lalchêra), were led by Chief Lalpuithanga.

 Tensions began when Vûta began to settle further South in Buanhmun.
 Vûta established a temporary hut to establish a village around.
 Lalpuithanga in retaliation moved and settled in Buanhmun.
 However, Vûta did not hesitate from settling in Buanhmun, leading to Lalpuithanga to leave the settlement back to his hometown of Vanchengte.
 Vûta as a result of Lalpuithanga's retreat composed a mocking hla.
 This humiliated Lalpuithanga and led to an escalation of tensions between Northern and Southern chiefs.

 Vûta, at one point, had to retrieve a gun, his prized possession, which Lalpuithanga had taken.
 He took his nephew, Thawmvunga, who was a renowned pasalṭha with him.
-Lalpuithanga's upas were former members of the Zadêng chiefs that Vûta and the northern chiefs had subdued, in revenge they planned to ambush Vûta.
+Lalpuithanga's upas were former members of the Zadêng chiefs that Vûta and the northern chiefs had subdued.
+In revenge, they planned to ambush Vûta.
 Each of them concealed a stick and Lalpuithanga confronted Vûta about the composition of the song.
-Vûta claimed to mean different lyrics in an attempt to diffuse the situation.
+Vûta claimed to mean different lyrics in an attempt to defuse the situation.
 However, his nephew Thawmvunga was angered and swung his dao around above the heads of the delegates to subdue them.
 Thawmvunga took the gun from them and left with Vûta.
 Lalpuithanga's upas chased down Vûta and Thawmvunga and attempted to wrestle the gun away from them.
 In the ensuing chaos, Thawmvunga took out his knife and attempted to saw off the gun and took off.
 As they ran, Lalpuithanga's men shot a volley at Vûta and Thawmvunga which missed but signalled a declaration of war.

 The war led to constant raids between the North and South chiefs.
-The war led to the Khawlung massacre, a brutal raid in the middle of the night which became immortalized as a song.
+The war led to the Khawlung massacre, a brutal raid in the middle of the night, which became immortalized as a song.
 Many women and children were taken captive.
 The war ceased with the onset of the mautam famine.